 - The Slinky coil is not attached to the PVC loop anywhere!
 Once both ends are connected to the tuning capacitor, the coil stays in place all by itself.
-Due to the springiness of the coil, the coil turns are spread out evenly.
-Due to the low weight of the PVC tubing and the coil, a fairly round loop shape is maintained, without sagging out into an oval.
+Due to the springiness of the coil, the coil turns are spread out fairly evenly.
+Due to the low weight of the PVC tubing and the coil, a fairly round loop shape is maintained, without sagging into an oval.

 - This 1:5 capacitance range is relatively small, and results in a 1 : √5 = 1 : 2.2 tuning range between min and max resonance frequency.
 For instance, to cover the 80 and 40 mtr bands.

 - Antenna mast - my standard solution: a 2.5 m section of PVC tubing with an outside diameter of 63 mm.
 It slides perfectly onto my heavy cast-iron umbrella stand.